A new way of working for manufacturers

 Finally, there is still one in-person element that’s particularly hard to capture and repackage for the anywhere employee: the instantaneousness.
 When you’re working in the same office space, it’s incredible how information can be sent, received, and acted on in mere seconds.
 In remote work, however, there’s always at least a little bit of a lag, making the turnaround time much longer as all the little async delays add up.

 This is all the more reason for manufacturers to embrace the new communication patterns that emerge from comprehensive digital transformation.
 With the latest innovative workplace tools involved, manufacturers can increase visibility into each “anywhere employee’s” calendar and availability.
 Enhanced digital tools include those that provide free/busy transparency, in-context messaging, GPS automations, collaborative document environments, and many more.
-This functionality is readily available, but in many manufacturer organizations, it hasn’t been taken advantage of.
+This functionality is readily available, but in many manufacturer organisations, it hasn’t been taken advantage of.
 Now is the time to embrace these tools and train your staff on them.

 It’s not just about putting up a sleek digital front for the external customers — it’s about creating that seamlessness of processes internally, as well.
-Current employees can boost their productivity in a remote environment through digital transformation, and prospective employees will be more attracted to a manufacturing organization with a comprehensive transformation strategy at work.
+Current employees can boost their productivity in a remote environment through digital transformation, and prospective employees will be more attracted to a manufacturing organisation with a comprehensive transformation strategy at work.

-Ultimately, digital transformation for manufacturers is about getting that relentless “can-do” attitude so trademark to manufacturing to translate into virtual work relationships.
+Ultimately, digital transformation for manufacturers is about getting that relentless “can-do” attitude, so trademark to manufacturing to translate into virtual work relationships.
 Walking out onto the shop floor is great, but being just as equipped and comfortable to communicate that same information through a screen to remote workers is the path forward for more connected, future-proof businesses.